emiliosmith/mdef_emilio2/docs/FabAcademy/Micro Challenge III.md

 After we make the code works, with Mikel and Víctor.
 I try the prototype with a battery to have autonomy and to prove it in different places without be connected to the computer.

 Edu helped me in defining the best battery for the final product, I design a PCB for milling and mount the ESP with the battery and I weld the connector for the ESP and the sensor.
-I explain more of this in the week 10-13.
+I explain more of this in the [Week 10-13](https://emiliosmith.github.io/mdef_emilio2/FabAcademy/10-13%20week%2010-13%20FabAcademy/).

 When the circuit is done with the PCB and the LiPo battery, I design a case and print it, having in mind that it has to have an easy access to the ESP to charge the LiPo battery.